jdonaldson/vaxe/README.md

  * Marc Weber (marco-oweber@gmx.de) : Most of the syntax and snippets are based off of his vim bundle. https://github.com/MarcWeber/vim-haxe

- * Preston Koprivica (pkopriv2@gmail.com) : He has a great indent script for javascript that worked fine for Haxe after minor modificiations. http://www.vim.org/scripts/script.php?script_id=3081
+* Darrick Wiebe (darrick at innatesofware.com) : He has a great indent script for javascript that worked fine for Haxe after minor modificiations. http://www.vim.org/scripts/script.php?script_id=3081